Plush vs Firm Mattress: Which is Best?

 A plush mattress features a thicker comfort layer and a hugging sensation.
 On a firmness scale of 1-10, these mattresses rank at a 3 or lower.

-The responsive design of a soft or plush mattress allows it to contour to your unique body shape while you sleep.
+The responsive design of a soft mattress allows it to contour to your unique body shape while you sleep.
 This provides a high level of joint and muscle support.

 The body cradling element is beneficial for sleepers with sore muscles or areas of built-up tension.
 Those with arthritis or targeted joint pain may experience soothing nighttime relief when sleeping on a plush mattress.